fallen-icarus/cardano-swaps/README.md

 `cardano-swaps` relies on the usage of [beacon tokens](<#specification/##Beacon Tokens>) to "tag" addresses, which demarcates them as *distinct* for efficient off-chain querying/aggregation.
 However, **address distinction is impossible if each script address is composed of completely unique credentials.** In other words, for Beacon Tokens to work properly, there must be a clear distinction between addresses participating in a given dApp and all other addresses. `cardano-swaps` leverages the dual payment-staking credentials of Cardano addresses to maintain address-distinction (shared spending scripts) without sacrificing self-custody (unique staking keys/scripts).
 For further clarification, refer to the [Beacon Token CIP](https://github.com/cardano-foundation/CIPs/pull/466)

 :pushpin: v1.0.0 of cardano-swaps used unique spending scripts; you can read about the limitations in the v1.0.0 commit README.

-#### If all users have direct access to the spending script for that trading pair, why are reference scripts used?
-To disincentivize beacon bloat.

-The reason is to incentivize users to actually use the DEX as intended.
-If there were no deposits, users can create a live address with a beacon token and then just leave it open even if they aren't actually using the address anymore (like if there are no swappable assets in it).
-This "zombie" address will still appear when querying the beacon tokens even though other users can't actually do anything with it.
-By requiring the deposits, users are incentivized to close unused addresses in order to get the deposits back.

 #### What if two arbitragers compete for the same swap?
 Recall the contrived example above.
 What would happen if Charlie and Mike try to arbitrage it at the same time?